corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_Alphanumeric string_
+- Data Type: _Alphanumeric string_

-Content of the prompt provided by the UI Control
+- Description: Content of the prompt provided by the UI Control

 <!-- div:title-panel -->